Hanover school of architecture: Town halls and government buildings

 About the town hall in Hanover, Kokkelink judges that it had an exemplary character for other cities in northern Germany.The medieval building was expanded and restored several times between 1839 and 1891.
 This phase of transformation had already begun in 1826, when the city director Wilhelm Rumann planned to have the old town hall demolished.According to his idea, a larger new building was to be built in the same place, which would have offered twice as much usable space as the old building.
 The design came from the city builder August Andreae, who provided for a four-storey house in round arch style.
 However, the project met with massive resistance from the citizens and the Bürgervorher College, so Rumann moved away from the execution.
 Instead, he successfully applied for the new construction of an internal "prisoner house"as an extension of the town hall.
 Andreae designed it from 1839 to 1841 based on the round arch style, but also equipped the tract with previously largely unknown style elements.
 Andreae developed a design language via brick reliefs, two-storey glare arcades, segment arches and lisenens, which was later taken up by the Hanover School.[After the prison house, the court wing followed along Köblinger Straße until 1850, for which the former pharmacy wing had to be demolished beforehand.
 Andreae carried out the facade of the court wing with "North Italian-Romanesque"shapes, which is why the part of the building was quickly nicknamed "Dogenpalast".
 In the following twenty years, there were protests again that prevented the further construction of new tracts.
 It was not until the end of 1863 that the magistrate commissioned the Hanoverian Association of Architects and Engineers to develop a restoration and use concept for the town hall.
 The discussions about the concept lasted a good ten years before Conrad Wilhelm Hase was appointed to draw up plans for restoration in 1875.
 Hase's designs were received by the magistrate, who decided to execute them at the beginning of 1877.
 Hase's plans provided for "the medieval state with the continuation of all subsequent additions"; during execution, the plans were only slightly changed by adding a few stairs and partitions.
 The restoration work for the exterior of the market wing could be completed in 1879, while the work inside continued until 1882.
 At the time of the inauguration, a general meeting of German architects and engineers took place in Hanover.
 Their participants praised in Hase's designs the "conceptual uniformity, the all-encompassing breakdown of the inside and exterior" and "the total restoration of the Gothic state."According to Günther Kokkelink, Hase was very cautious at the town hall in Hanover, as he had demanded with his motto "Keeping at the old."The "honority of the old monument" was more important to rabbits than the "subjective artistic ambitions".
-As the last part of the town hall, the new "Hase wing" to Karmarschstraße was built in 1890–91.The wing facing southeast became necessary after the Grupenstraße had previously been created.
+As the last part of the town hall, the new "Hase wing" to Karmarschstraße was built in 1890–1891.
+The wing facing southeast became necessary after the Grupenstraße had previously been created.
 This, now called Karmarschstraße, led as a breakthrough across the old town to ensure a fast connection of the train station with the western city of Linden.
 For representation purposes, Hase gave the wing another floor and a middle gable.
-At its end faces, the wing received superangular fial gable, which flanks the town hall to the southeast in an almost symmetrical way.
+At its end faces, the wing received superangular final gable, which flanks the town hall to the southeast in an almost symmetrical way.